kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - Host: 0.0.0.0 by default (server.host: true) AND honors `--host` CLI if provided; we never write host to disk.
 - Port: 3000 by default, but respects `PORT` env and `--port` CLI (single source in vite.config.js).
 Example: run on 3001 with:
   - `npm run dev -- --host 0.0.0.0 --port 3001` or `PORT=3001 npm run dev`
-- strictPort: true (Vite will NOT auto-pick a new port; it will fail if the chosen port is taken)
+- strictPort: false for dev (Vite will auto-pick a new port if the chosen port is taken to remain alive); preview remains strict.
 - HMR: overlay enabled; host inferred by default (set `HMR_HOST` env only if needed behind proxies)
 - Watch: polling disabled; awaitWriteFinish debounce enabled (stabilityThreshold: 900ms, pollInterval: 200ms)
 - Ignored watch paths (prevent self-restart loops), including but not limited to: